nachtm/HighDimensionalClustering/README.md

 Some data sets are discussed in our paper.

 As for the source itself, our actual work is in the Java package `spinacht` (`src/main/java/spinacht`).
-This package contains implementations of DBSCAN/SUBCLU, a desktop application for interactively clustering in two dimensions, and various utility classes.
+This package contains:

-Instructions for running and using visualizer (`spinacht.visualizer.Visualizer`) can be found below.
+*   Implementations of DBSCAN/SUBCLU and their various support classes and functions (`spinacht.data`, `spinacht.index`, `spinacht.dbscan`, and `spinacht.subclu`).

-The package `demo` contains code for applications of our implementation to specific data sets.
+*   A desktop application for interactively clustering using SUBCLU in two dimensions (`spinacht.visualizer`).
-Most if its glue for allowing our implementation to interface with the formats of these data sets.
+*   Programs for applying our implementation to specific data sets (`spinacht.analysis`).
-It is not meant to be used for assessment purposes directly, but some of the results of this code are in our paper.
+    There were written for us to analyze our implementations along with specific data sets, and are not meant to be user-facing.

 ## Usage